abuehl/abuehl.github.io/_posts/2026-04-22-implementing-functions-of-partitions.md

 `Container.ixx`.
 In one case, the function is in `Container.ixx.obj`, in the other case it is in `IUpdateContainer.cpp.obj`.

+The cpp containing `"module Core;"` could do the same as the partition `"export module Core:Container;"` does: Not implicitly import any other module unit.
+All declarations that are required to compile any of the two can be imported explicitly (by the programmer).

-I fail to see why the complete declarations of `Core` should be needed if we have definitions of member functions in separate cpp files.
+I fail to see why the complete declarations of `Core` should be needed if we have definitions of member functions in a separate cpp file.
 The only difference is, that we have an additional `.obj`, which is linked into the binary too.

 (last edited 2026-04-22)